 Editorial policy

-Evaluation of articles and editorial process
+Article evaluation and editorial process

-When an error is detected in any data in the article that may alter the content of a publication, the author (s) are obliged to notify the journal, so that it can modify, withdraw or publish a certificate of misprints.
-In the event that said error is discovered by any member of the Journal, the author or authors will be notified, so that they can demonstrate that their work is correct.
+When an error is detected in any article data that could alter the content of a publication, the author(s) are obliged to let the Journal know so that it can modify it, withdraw it, or publish an error.
+In the event that said error is discovered by a member of Duazary, the author(s) will be notified so that they can demonstrate that the work is correct.

-Unjustified fractionation of manuscripts should be avoided.
-As it is a very extensive study or research, it may be published in several parts, in such a way that each one develops a specific aspect of the original research.
-The author or authors must guarantee that the different related works are published in the same Journal in order to facilitate the interpretation of the study in general by the readers, avoiding that the publications are carried out consecutively between editions.
+Unjustified fragmentation of manuscripts should be avoided.
+As it is a pervasive study or investigation, it may be published in several parts so that each develops a specific aspect of the original research.
+The author(s) must guarantee that the different related works are published in the same Journal to facilitate readers' interpretation of the study in general.

 Editorial responsibilities

-Responsibility of evaluators/peer review
+Responsibility of Evaluators/Peer Review

-Confidentiality of manuscripts in the evaluation processes
+Confidentiality of manuscripts in evaluation processes

 Editing rules

-Statement of ethical aspects
+Declaration of ethical aspects

 SOURCES CONSULTED